You are here

 [Calls of Ring-billed Gulls and American White Pelicans]

-You’ll find an oxbow lake, rich with birdlife, at Bowdoin [buh-DOYN] National Wildlife Refuge in eastern Montana.
-The lake was initially a meander in the Missouri River.
-Large numbers of Ring-billed, Franklin’s, and California gulls, White Pelicans, Double-crested Cormorants and White-faced Ibises breed on an island in the middle of the lake.
-They forage over hundreds of square miles rich in food but lacking in islands where the birds can safely nest.
+Birds love oxbow lakes.
+At Bowdoin [buh-DOYN] National Wildlife Refuge in eastern Montana you’ll find an oxbow lake teeming with bird life.
+The lake used to be part of the Missouri River.
+Now, large numbers of Ring-billed, Franklin’s, and California gulls, American White Pelicans, Double-crested Cormorants and White-faced Ibises breed on an island in the middle of the lake.

 [Lapping of water of the lake]